Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Methodology

-To determine the area of the scene to scan with the motorized mirror, we estimate the homography between two planes: (1) an image captured by the on-board RGB camera, and (2) the corresponding hyperspectral image of the same scene.
-The latter is obtained by merging patches of hyperspectral images captured by moving the motorized mirror in tilt angles of the range $[-25 ^\circ,25 ^\circ]$ in both $x$ and $y$ axis.
-Note that multiple patches are required to obtain the corresponding hyperspectral images, given the small size of one patch of a high resolution image (approximately $2$-inch. $\times$ $2$-inch.).
-All of these images are acquired at the focal length of the Hyperspectral camera of approximately $40$-inch.
-We then estimate the homography to estimate the mapping of coordinates in the RGB frame to the motorized mirror tilt angles.
-Assuming YOLO provides an estimate of the center of the leaf sensor and the size of the bounding box, we use the above mapping to determine the corresponding mirror tilt angles required to sweep over the leaf sensor in the scene.
+\textbf{RGB to Motorized Mirror Control. \Alice{Alice}} To determine the area of the scene to scan with the motorized mirror, we estimate the homography between two planes: (1) the image captured by the RGB camera, and (2) the corresponding hyperspectral image of the same scene.
+The latter is obtained by merging patches of hyperspectral images captured by moving the motorized mirror in angles of the range $[-25 ^\circ,25 ^\circ]$ in both pan-tilt axes.
+Note that multiple patches are required to obtain the corresponding full hyperspectral image, given the small size of each patch of this high resolution image.
+All of these images are acquired at the fixed focal length of the hyperspectral camera ($101.6$cm).
+We then can use these full images to estimate the homography between coordinates in the RGB frame to the motorized mirror tilt angles.
+Given estimated leaf sensor pixel coordinates in the RGB image, as well as the size of the bounding box, we use the above mapping to determine the corresponding mirror tilt angles required to sweep over the leaf sensor found in the scene.